December 5, 2024

 IssueSolution

-Watering ProblemsKeep soil moist but not soggy.
+Watering ProblemsKeep the soil moist but not soggy.

 Water QualityUse filtered or distilled water.

-Fungal InfectionsRemove affected leaves and apply fungicide.
+Fungal InfectionsRemove the affected leaves and use fungicide.

-Root RotCheck and trim roots, repot.
+Root RotCheck and trim the rotting roots, then repot.

-Pest InfestationsWipe leaves, use neem oil, isolate.
+Pest InfestationsWipe the leaves, use neem oil, isolate the affected plant.

-OverfertilizationFlush soil and reduce feeding.
+OverfertilizationFlush the soil and reduce how often you’re feeding.

 Temperature StressKeep in stable, moderate temperatures.